ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/node-migration.md

 So, for this reason, the migration process could be easily summarised in the following steps:

-* Backup node files
+1. Backup node files
-* Shut down SSV Node on the current machine
+2. Shut down SSV Node on the current machine
-* Setup SSV Node on the new machine using backups
+3. Setup SSV Node on the new machine using backups
-* Wait at least one epoch
+4. Wait at least one epoch
-* Start SSV Node service on the new machine
+5. Start SSV Node service on the new machine

 :::warning
 Please note: if you are also running a DKG operator node, you may have to [follow the DKG operator migration guide](./dkg-operator-migration), if it is running on the same machine as the SSV node, or if it is running on a different machine, but you need to decommission that machine as well.
 :::

+## Node backup

+### SSV Stack setup

+If you have followed the [automatic node setup with SSV Stack](../node-setup), your files should be in `/ssv-stack/ssv-node-data` directory.

-### Node backup
+### Manual Node setup

-If you have followed [the dedicated Node setup guide](../installation.md), you most likely have (at least) these files in the folder with your node configuration:
+If you have followed [the Manual Node setup guide](../node-setup/manual-setup), you most likely have (at least) these files in the folder with your node configuration:

 ```
 ⇒   tree